-These Salted Dark Chocolate Chunk & Almond Cookies are thick, chewy, flavorful and possibly a little addicting… Using the best combination of ingredients for the most amazing texture and flavor, plus no chilling required!
+These Salted Dark Chocolate Chunk & Almond Cookies are one of my favorites!
+Flavorful and possibly a little addicting… Using the best combination of ingredients for the most amazing texture and flavor, plus no chilling required!

 But I’m a very “what you see is what you get” kind of person.
 So it is just not in me to share something with you all that isn’t true to me.
 And sometimes all-purpose flour is a little bit ME.
 Sometimes I need that ingredient to make the best cookies, or brownies, especially when it comes to baking for others.
 This blog is a reflection of what I eat and love to make, and of course share with you all in hopes of inspiring you to find your healthy way of eating (and living).